Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 bash cloud-automation/gen3/bin/kube-setup-workvm.sh
 ```

+>[!Warning]
+>The above step is absolutely critical because (among other things) it creates the Gen3Secrets folder, which will be used in subsequent parts of the deployment.
+If you skip this step, you will need to manually create the Gen3Secrets folder.

 4. kube-setup-workvm.sh adds a few required configurations to the user's local bashrc file.
 To be able to use them, we may want to source it, otherwise we'll have to logout and in again.
 ```bash
 source ${HOME}/.bashrc